Chapter 8: Section 13 mention of inventor

 When updating the register as a result of a rule 10(2) application being allowed, the B3 should:

-- on receipt of the ADP number, use OPTICS function CHA ROL.
+- on receipt of the ADP number, use COPS function CHA ROL.
 From the CHA ROL 1 screen, make a note of the start date of the other inventor(s) mentioned.
 Scroll through the rest of the screens inserting Y at the bottom

 - on screen CHA ROL 2, enter in Role Code 2, the start date and the ADP number of the person being added